FlagOpen/FlagGems/docs/code_countribution.md

 # FlagGems Code Contribution

 In pull requests, contributor should describe what changed and why.
 Please also provide test cases if applicable.
-Pull requests require approvals from **one members** before merging.
+Pull requests require approvals from **one member** before merging.
 Additionally, they must pass continuous integration checks.

 Currently, continuous integration checks include four pipelines: